eslint/eslint/docs/developer-guide/working-with-rules.md

 **Note:** This page covers the most recent rule format for ESLint >= 3.0.0.
 There is also a [deprecated rule format](./working-with-rules-deprecated.md).

-Each rule in ESLint has two files named with its identifier (for example, `no-extra-semi`).
+Each rule in ESLint has three files named with its identifier (for example, `no-extra-semi`).

 * in the `lib/rules` directory: a source file (for example, `no-extra-semi.js`)
 * in the `tests/lib/rules` directory: a test file (for example, `no-extra-semi.js`)
+* in the `docs/rules` directory: a Markdown documentation file (for example, `no-extra-semi.md`)

 **Important:** If you submit a **core** rule to the ESLint repository, you **must** follow some conventions explained below.